 In question by the legal counsel of banks and servicers was the reference to the term, “injunction.”
 Their position stated the “injunction” referred to a permanent injunction rather than a preliminary injunction.

 In Monterossa, the court correctly adopted a proper reading of the statute and held that a borrower who obtains a preliminary injunction is entitled to an award of attorney fees whether or not the borrower prevails on his or her HBOR claim: As stated in Monterossa.
 “In enacting the statutory scheme, the Legislature mandated a process for fair consideration of options other than foreclosure.
 As we have explained, when a lender fails to comply with that process, the borrower prevails by obtaining a preliminary injunction requiring the lender to comply with the process….
 The Legislature’s purpose is fulfilled by providing attorney fees and costs to a borrower who successfully forces the lender to comply with the statutory process by obtaining a preliminary injunction.
 Finally, the legislature history demonstrates unequivocally that the Legislature intended to authorize an award of attorney fees and costs when a trial court grants a preliminary injunction as a result of a lender’s violation of sections 2923.55, 2923.6, 2923.7, 2924.9, 2924.10, 2924.11 or 22924.17.”
 Monterossa at page 10 & 11.

-The Law Offices of Jason W. Estavillo Can Help
+The Estavillo Law Group Can Help

 Every day, we come across people who have been the victims of unlawful foreclosure practices, and we are passionate about helping you stay in your home.
 If you:

 - Feel the servicer/lender is in violation of statues

 you might be entitled to attorney fees and costs if we or another attorney brings a motion for preliminary injunction and the court grants the motion.